primus/primus/README.md

 In addition to support different frameworks we've also made it possible to use custom encoding and decoding libraries.
-We're using `JSON` by default but you could also use `msgpack` or `JSONH` for example (but these parsers need to be supported by prisum, so check out the parser folder for examples).
+We're using `JSON` by default but you could also use `msgpack` or `JSONH` for example (but these parsers need to be supported by Primus, so check out the parser folder for examples).
 To set parser you can supply a `parser` configuration option:

 ```js